tl-its-umich-edu/spanish-placement-exam/README.md

 shell to the project and then attaching the data volume holding the persisted data to that pod.
 The file can then be edited in vi.

-## Adjusting run frequency

-To modify the cron job run frequency adjust the speCronJob template and delete then recreate the job.
-Be aware of the current run schedule since you need to be careful to make the change at a time when the old job isn't running but before the time when the new job needs to run.